tldr-pages/tldr/README.md

-All `tldr` pages are written in markdown, so they can be edited fairly simply and changes can be submitted in pull requests here using Git on the command-line or using the GitHub web interface
+All `tldr` pages are written in markdown, so they can be edited fairly simply and changes can be submitted in pull requests here using Git on the command-line or using the GitHub web interface.

 We strive to maintain a [welcoming and collaborative](GOVERNANCE.md) community.
 If it's your first time contributing, have a look at the [contributing guidelines](CONTRIBUTING.md), and go ahead!